sap-tutorials/Tutorials/tutorials/hcpps-sapui5-ps-dataset-manage/hcpps-sapui5-ps-dataset-manage.md

 Click on the ![Save Button](0-save.png) button (or press CTRL+S)

-Open the `hcppredictiveservicesdemo\webapp\view\dataset\manage.view.xml` file and replace the following element which replace the text control for `value` attribute by an action select control:
+Open the `webapp\view\dataset\manage.view.xml` file and replace the following element which replace the text control for `value` attribute by an action select control:

 ```xml
 <Text text="{dataset_manage>value}"/>